kwatch/benry-ruby/benry-cmdopt/README.md

 Hidden Option
 -------------

-Benry::CmdOpt regards the following options as hidden.
+Benry-CmdOpt regards the following options as hidden.

 * Key name starts with `_` (for example `:_debug`).
 * Or description is nil.